CRESYM/colib0.github.io/pages/models/generations/SM1/GENROU/index.md

 last-updated: 23/04/2024
 ---

-# Salient-pole Synchronous Machine
+# Salient-pole Synchronous Machine - GENROU

 ## Context

-As explained in the general Synchronous Machine model, the particular systems that can be derived by making some additional assumptions yield systems of equations that can be easily solved computationally.
+As explained in the general [Synchronous Machine model](../), the particular systems that can be derived by making some additional assumptions yield systems of equations that can be easily solved computationally.
 The GENROU model in *abc* reference frame is one of the simplest models, considering the uniformity of the air gap between the stator and rotor to be able to simplify the equations.

 ## Model use, assumptions, validity domain and limitations